 If you subscribe to the theory that Daenerys will become pregnant, the expectant mother has a reason to worry.
 Both Daenerys' mom Rhaella Targaryen and Jon's mom Lyanna Stark died after giving birth to them.
-While that would seem such a clichéd way for Daenerys to die, it would also be tragically poetic.
+That would be a clichéd way for Daenerys to die, but it would also be tragically poetic.

 Before Game Of Thrones Season 8 is through, you can expect either Daenerys or Jon Snow to die — that's just the nature of the beast.
-And these clues might just prove that Daenerys will ultimately be the ill-fated one.
+And these clues might just prove that Daenerys will ultimately be the ill-fated of the two.